This year, I am running for County Clerk as an Independent. The

 people I've spoken to were very unhappy with the choices in last year's

 election.
-In addition to dissatisfaction with the choice between Biden, Trump, and
+In addition to dissatisfaction with the choice between Biden, Trump,

-can't win countywide offices.
+they can't win countywide offices.
 They don't try.

 Here's why the political system is broken.
 The Republicans